-If you’re using contact forms on your website, it’s essential to ensure they are set up and working correctly before launch.
+If you’re using contact forms on your website, it’s essential to ensure they are working correctly before launch.
 To do this, create a test form with some dummy data and submit it from different browsers and devices.

 If you’re using any autoresponders (such as those from AWeber or MailChimp), ensure they are set up and working correctly before launch.
-Create a test email campaign and send it to yourself to do this.
+Create a test email campaign and send it to yourself.
 Then, check your inbox to see if the messages were delivered correctly.

 If you’re using social media icons on your website, check that they are correctly sized and in the right places.
 You can add a new social media icon to each post by using the “Add Media” button on top of your editor.

-If you have a specific design for your website, be sure to make it match the look and feel of your social media channels.
+If you have a specific design for your website, make it match the look and feel of your social media channels.
 This will create a more cohesive branding experience for your audience.